voltavidTony/CohereSim/README.md

 This software operates under the GNU General Public License v3.0.

+The repo is found on [my GitHub](https://github.com/voltavidTony/CohereSim).
 A copy of this documentation is hosted on [my GitHub Pages](https://voltavidtony.github.io/docs/cache-sim/index.html).

 ## Roadmap